mmm111mmm/inacityinthefuture/02-bool-compare-if/0-booleans.md

 }
 ```

-We can also concatendate it to a string:
+We can also concatenate it onto a string:

 **code sample 1.0.1**
 ```